-- Enforcement – if the Brussels I Regulation and European Enforcement Order are repealed at the end of the Implementation Period then it may be it may be more difficult to enforce a judgment obtained in a UK jurisdiction within the EU.
+- Enforcement – as there is no mention of the enforcement of judgments within the TCA it is likely it will be more difficult to enforce a judgment obtained in a UK jurisdiction within the EU.

-- Court of Justice of the European Union (CJEU) precedence – UK courts will not be bound by CJEU decisions after the end of the Implementation Period.
+- Court of Justice of the European Union (CJEU) precedence – UK courts are not be bound by CJEU decisions now the Implementation Period has ended.
 You should bear this in mind if you’re seeking to rely on a CJEU decision.

 - Travel – Restrictions on travel may make it more difficult for international clients to enter the UK for hearings.
 This risk is mitigated somewhat by the rise in remote hearings which the English Courts have embraced well during the Covid19 pandemic.